robert/robert.github.com/_posts/2018-07-21-programming-projects-for-advanced-beginners-2-game-of-life.md

         print actual_next_state2
 ```

-If your `next_board_state` function is correct then these tests will print out `PASSED 1`, `PASSED 2`, etc. And if the tests discover a bug in `next_board_state`, they will fail and print the unexpected result.
+If your `next_board_state` function is correct then these tests will print out `PASSED 1`, `PASSED 2`, etc. And if they discover a bug in `next_board_state`, they will fail and print the unexpected result.
 You can then update your code, re-run the tests, and verify that you fixed the bug without accidentally breaking something else.

 Few people would claim that unit tests are the most exciting part of programming.
 Nonetheless, they are extremely important.
 They make your code more reliable, easier to work with, and much, much easier to test.
 Of course, your tests are only as useful as you make them.
 The more tests you have, the fewer bugs will slip through your testing.

-Copy the example tests above into a separate file, and import your main program file.
+Copy the example tests above into a separate file, and import the necessary code from your main program file.
 Now you have 2 programs that you can run.
 You have the main program that runs Life, and you have the test suite that checks that your main program is behaving itself.
 If you're having trouble with cross-file imports, you can also just copy the unit tests into your main program file and comment them out when you don't want to run them.
 This isn't ideal, but it's much better than jumping out of a window because you can't get your `require` statement to work.

 Try writing some more test cases.
 How could you check that dead cells come back to life when they have exactly 3 live neighbors?
 How could you make sure that everything works as expected for cells on the edges of the board and in the corners?
 If you ever manually find a bug that wasn't caught by your test suite then add a test that would have caught it to make sure it never comes back.